 Marshall, A and Sammells, N (1998) Irish encounters: poetry, politics and prose since 1880.
 Sulis, Bath.
 ISBN 9780952685647

 Book Chapter or Section

 Marshall, A (2017) ''Fly bold rebellion': the abortive Northern rebellion of 1663 revisited.'
 In: Clare, J, ed.
 From republic to Restoration: legacies and departures.
-Manchester University Press.
+Manchester University Press, Manchester.
 (Forthcoming)